adityapkulkarni219/BMSCE_Team5/README.md

 ## Input's and Output's
 The shift register has:
-•	Inputs:
+Inputs:
-  o	clk → Clock signal
+  •	clk → Clock signal
-  o	reset → Clears the register to 0 o	load → If 1, loads data directly from parallel_load o	direction → Shift direction (0 = right, 1 = left)
+  •	reset → Clears the register to 0
+  •	load → If 1, loads data directly from parallel_load
+  •	direction → Shift direction (0 = right, 1 = left)
-  o	serial_input → Bit shifted in during shift operations o	parallel_load[3:0] → 4-bit data to load in parallel
+  •	serial_input → Bit shifted in during shift operations
+  •	parallel_load[3:0] → 4-bit data to load in parallel
-•	Output:
+Output:
-  o	parallel_out[3:0] → Current value of the shift register
+  •	parallel_out[3:0] → Current value of the shift register

 ## Working
 The steps of working are as follows: